 “In passing to the phenomenon of the pupula duplex, we may define the physical basis for the superstition much more narrowly and I hope quite convincingly.
 While it is probably a fact that there is no such thing among human beings as a double pupil, that is to say, as two real pupils, in one eye, each opening possessing a sphincter muscle enabling it to contract and dilate, there are appearances of the eye which would lead an ancient to discern two pupils where there existed only one real one, or to regard a twofold (duplex) enlargement of the normal opening as practically the equivalent of two.”

-Although the term “pupula duplex” is practically non-existent in modern medical literature, a condition known as polycoria does exist.
-According to the Handbook of Pediatric Neuro-Ophthalmology (2006), polycoria can be described as “a condition in which there are many openings in the iris that result from local hypoplasia of the iris stroma and pigment epithelium.
+Although the term “pupula duplex” is practically non-existent in modern medical literature, a condition known as polycoria could roughly resemble two irises in some cases.
+According to the Handbook of Pediatric Neuro-Ophthalmology (2006), polycoria is described as “a condition in which there are many openings in the iris that result from local hypoplasia of the iris stroma and pigment epithelium.
 True polycoria actually is a condition in which there is more than one pupil and the multiple pupils all have a sphincter and the ability to contract.”

 It is pointed out that “most cases of polycoria, however, are actually pseudopolycoria as only one of the pupils is the true pupil with an iris sphincter muscle.
 Therefore, in almost all clinical situations, the correct term is pseudopolycoria.”